Income Percentiles by Occupation and Education Level

 Most Common Bachelors Degree Majors

-• For Biology and Life Sciences undergraduate majors this income ranks between the 60.3th and 66.5th percentiles.
+• For Computer and Information Sciences undergraduate majors this income ranks between the 30.9th and 44.4th percentiles.

 Note: The source data only records undergraduate degree majors, even if a person continues to study.